mikeobrien/FubuMVC.Swank/README.md

 Customize
 ------------

+Swank allows you to define you own conventions and [create your own UI](custom-ui).

+#### Conventions

-Finally, if you can't stand the attribute soup or embedded files of the built in conventions, and have an ingenious convention for describing your API, you can create your own conventions.
+If you can't stand the attribute soup or embedded files of the built in conventions, and have an ingenious convention for describing your API, you can create your own conventions.
 All description conventions implement the following interface.

 ```csharp
 public interface IDescriptionConvention<TSource, TDescription> where TDescription : class